Combinatorics Poker Puzzle

 There are only 12 cards in the deck that contain a Queen, King or an Ace.

 6 players with two cards each will use up every king, queen, and ace in the deck.

 Now let’s ask how many ways can 6 players actually have these ranges.
 There are only 3 possibilities:

 Yes, but only if it makes a straight flush!
-This is because two players are guaranteed to have QQ in all scenarios, so you.
-All the A and K cards are in play which makes it impossible to win with a flush.
-All the Q’s are in play which makes it impossible to outdraw better pairs with trips/boats.
+Two players are guaranteed to have QQ in all scenarios.
+All the aces and kings are in play, so winning with a regular flush is impossible.
+All queens are in play, making it impossible to outdraw better pairs.